Al04ni/titanic_shipwreck/README.md

 <!--Getting Started Section-->
 ## Getting Started 🚀
 ### Prerequisites
 You must have Python installed on your machine in order to use this project.
-Python may be downloaded from [this page](https://www.python.org/downloads/) if you don't already have it installed.

 ### Installation